CID6/Hacktyki2020src/README.md

 ##Features

--Quickly transform your XML data \n
+-Quickly transform your XML data

--Convert you XML files into CSV files \n
+-Convert you XML files into CSV files

--Build XSL transformations for future conversions -Works on Windows, Linux and macOS
+-Build XSL transformations for future conversions

+-Works on Windows, Linux and macOS

 ##Requirements